BlankZhu/blogger/wordbook/index.md

 ### S
 #### spurious
 1. false and not what it appears to be, or (of reasons and judgments) based on something that has not been correctly understood and therefore false
+#### spawn
+1. the eggs of fish, frogs, etc
+2.  to cause something new, or many new things, to grow or start suddenly

 ### T